chanmix51/Pomm/README.rst

 POMM: The PHP Object Model Manager for Postgresql
 =================================================

+**Important**

+This is the DEVEL branch of Pomm.
+If you want to use the stable version, please use the 1.0 branch for now.

 What is Pomm ?
 **************
 **Pomm** is a *lightweight*, *fast*, *efficient* and *powerful* PHP object manager for the Postgresql relational database. **Pomm is not an ORM**, it is more like an object hydrator above PDO implementing the `identity map <http://en.wikipedia.org/wiki/Identity_map>`_ design pattern and proposing convenient functionalities.
 Dropping the abstraction layer makes programmers able to take advantage of most of Postgresql's awesome features.